 This fishing technique consists of casting a lure or bait into the surf while standing on the shoreline.
 This technique works best in turbulent waters, when the sea is rough (at night or at sunrise or sunset) and when you use shellfish from the area as bait.

 This technique is also practiced standing on the shore.
 Fly fishing consists of casting a lure called “fly” that resemble natural invertebrates or insects to provoke the fish to strike.
 There are to different methods: casting (the weight of the line carries the hook through the air) and mending (bending the rod and releasing it to jerk the fly line forward).

 The fisherman holds the rod in his hand and has to let the line go down to the bottom and wait for a fish to bite the hook.
 This fishing technique is a great technique to easily catch a large quantity of rock fish or fish moving mainly among seaweed.

 This technique consists in using a lure and giving it life to imitate a real fish.
 If the lure imitates the behavior of an injured or otherwise vulnerable prey, it will tend to stimulate the appetite of predatory fish and therefore catch them more quickly.
 Thanks to this technique, it is possible to catch fish like pike, perches, or Bluefin tunas.

 Poppers are mainly used for difficult fishing, when the weather conditions are not optimal: windy days, heavy seas, etc. Therefore, the use of a big popper allows you to drive fish more easily and to cast long distances facing the wind.

 This method of fishing consists in dragging a lure behind a boat moving at a slow or moderate speed.
-In tropical waters, trolling lines are used to catch bonitos, trevallies, barracudas, and tunas.
+In tropical waters, trolling lines are used to catch bonitos, giant trevallies, barracudas, and tunas.

 THE DIFFERENT REGIONS